 The Interactions Thematic Centre aims to integrate the data resources required to study the responses of interacting individuals, populations and species and analyse the mechanisms underlying biodiversity organisation.
 With this aim, the Thematic Centre will produce tools and services to standardize, integrate and analyse data on inter-individual interactions at the scale (grain and extent) required.
 The Thematic Centre also aims to provide the Stakeholder community with a series of tools focusing on the protection, management and recovery of biodiversity and its ecosystem services.

-ICT is a multidisciplinary working group, comprising computer scientists, engineers, ecologists and biologists, transversally supporting the activities of the e-Biodiversity Research Institute and Service Centre by developing or providing ICT services and tools.
+ICT is a multidisciplinary working group of computer scientists, engineers, ecologists and biologists, transversally supporting the activities of the e-Biodiversity Research Institute and Service Centre by developing or providing ICT services and tools.